5ergio8/CWR-Cyber/README2.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ 10.0.0.6    10.0.0.7    10.0.0.9
+    10.0.0.6    10.0.0.7    10.0.0.9

-We have installed the following Beats on these machines:
+We have installed the following Beats on these machines:_
-- _TODO: Specify which Beats you successfully installed_
     Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

     Metricbeat gathers metrics from the VM's.
 The gathered data can then be sorted and made into a visual if needed to be able to read it better.
     Filebeat collects data logs. locations as well.
 Gathers the data and sends it to be sorted in a way that it can be understood easily.